Arm Lift Surgery

 Brachioplasty, also known as an Arm Lift, removes excess skin and fat between the underarm and elbow.
-Performed at our surgery center in Austin Texas, this surgical procedure contours and reshapes your arms resulting in a smoother, toned, and proportionate appearance.
+Performed at our Dallas, Houston, and Austin metro locations, this surgical procedure contours and reshapes your arms resulting in a smoother, toned, and proportionate appearance.

 A Brachioplasty or arm lift procedure can restore a person’s ability to wear sleeveless blouses and shirts comfortably, to show their arms without feeling self-conscious, and to live their lives with greater confidence and freedom.

 Loose upper arm skin is most often related to weight loss because most people that are overweight develop heavy upper arms.
 To accommodate the increased volume of the upper arms, the skin stretches and after a prolonged period of time causes loss of skin elasticity.
 Therefore, no amount of diet or exercise can restore firmness and tone to the upper arms.

 The type of Brachioplasty performed depends upon the amount and location of the excess skin.
 If excess hanging skin is located within two inches from the armpit, the surgeon can potentially pull up and tuck this excess skin into the armpit with an Axillary Brachioplasty or Mini Arm Tuck.
 If the excess skin extends from the armpit to the elbow, the only option is the complete removal of the arm flab with a standard brachioplasty or arm lift.